OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 # Copy Excel tables into new master table

-Shows how to combine data that resides in Excel tables into a new master table with all rows included.
-It creates a new worksheet and combines all rows into a single table.
+This sample combines data from multiple Excel tables into a single table that includes all the rows.

 There are two variations of this script: